drug-design/course/docs/chapters/molecular-similarity.md

 ### Neighborhood Behavior

-If descriptors are employed for similarity searching, the goal is to determine property similarity, with descriptor similarity being the practical means towards this goal.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='molecular-similarity/neighborhood-behavior-9c2478b8'><i class='fa fa-play' aria-hidden='true'></i></button>If descriptors are employed for similarity searching, the goal is to determine property similarity, with descriptor similarity being the practical means towards this goal.
 Thus, correlation between the distance in property space (what one is really interested in) and in descriptor space (what one is able to determine computationally) is highly relevant.
 The concept of "Neighborhood Behavior" describes high correlations between descriptor similarity and property similarity which is crucial for practically every relevant molecular descriptor.
 *[nce]: New Chemical Entity: a compound not previously described.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer
 *[molecular descriptor]: Molecular descriptors are numerical values that capture the structure and properties of molecules